Fanhuaji/Sublime-Fanhuaji/messages/update_message.md

 Fanhuaji has been updated.
 To see the changelog, visit Preferences » Package Settings » Fanhuaji » Changelog

-## 1.2.3
+## 1.2.4

-- fix: disable commands if there is no selected text
+- feat: add settings to disable SSL cert verification